artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 5. Follow the steps indicated above using the new .vh file to simulate the new program.

-### **2nd Option (only Ubuntu)**
+### **2nd Option (only available for Ubuntu)**

+(The following steps are illustrated in this [example video](https://drive.google.com/file/d/1e2myDKTp95RUeqxO9j_w_qbDGcPwPdXR/view?usp=sharing))

 The **RVfpga-PipelineSimulator** can be integrated in the IDE used in RVfpga, which allows you to easily simulate any other program.
 However, currently this option only works in a Ubuntu OS (we plan to extend it to Windows).

-(The following steps are illustrated in this [example video](https://drive.google.com/file/d/1e2myDKTp95RUeqxO9j_w_qbDGcPwPdXR/view?usp=sharing))

 Follow the next steps to simulate the ADD_Instruction example from Lab 12 (you could do the same with any other program):

 1. Download [“RVfpga: Understanding Computer Architecture”](https://university.imgtec.com/rvfpga-download-page-en/), the whole *RVfpga-sim-addons* folder and the **RVfpga_PipelineSimulator_Ubuntu** binary from the releases.
 Give execution permisions to the binary and move it to the *RVfpga-sim-addons/RVfpga_PipelineSimulator/examples* folder.